Dudley Clarke: Personal life

 Clarke is described as a charismatic, charming and theatrical character with a streak of creativity, a personality reflected in the escapades of his life and career.
 His self-deprecating humour and work ethic made Clarke a popular figure within the army, where he was considered to have odd "old world" habits and "an uncanny habit of suddenly appearing in a room without anyone having noticed him enter".
 Clarke was considered to possess an "original intellect", and to have odd habits, but was never seen as eccentric (a trait that was frowned on within the army establishment).
 Despite having middle-class origins, he aspired to the fringes of the upper-class establishment, in his words: "one of those in the inner circle, watching the wheels go round at the hub of the British Empire at some great moment in history."

 From his time in Egypt during the First World War, Clarke fell in love with the country and he returned there as often as possible.
 He had a great respect for the inhabitants, writing that they had "the endearing qualities of humour and fortitude".
 Another particular love was film.
 In Cairo, during the Second World War, he was a regular at the cinema, a location that suited his photographic memory and preference for working at night; he often conducted meetings there.
 Films influenced his work in other ways, for instance in the inspiration he took from Northwest Passage to name the US Rangers.

 Clarke was inventive as well as frugal.
-While at flight school in Reading, and without any money to fund his recreation, he built "an apparatus composed of a bootlace, a lanyard and some straps off my valise, by which I am enabled to turn out the light without getting out of bed".
+While at flight school in Reading, and without any money to fund his recreation, he recalled building "an apparatus composed of a bootlace, a lanyard and some straps off my valise, by which I am enabled to turn out the light without getting out of bed".

 The incident in Madrid, and Clarke's love of theatrics, raised questions about his sexuality.
 His arrest was somewhat hushed up at the time, which may have raised more questions than it prevented.
 There is no indication that Clarke was homosexual.
 He was involved in two bad relationships with women.
 In 1922 he met a Slavic woman called Nina in Wiesbaden, but she disappeared after Clarke smuggled currency to her friend in Bulgaria.
 Then in the late 1920s a woman in Sussex, who "meant everything in the world" to him, refused an offer of marriage.
 He often claimed to hate children and never married.
 Despite this Clarke was known for having beautiful female acquaintances, to whom his friends referred as "Dudley's Duchesses".